 Most online advertising allows you to control your costs and set budget limits

-Consider traditional media
+Consider traditional print and broadcast media

 - National newspapers offer high circulation, low cost per reader, prestige and flexibility.
 But ads are expensive and have a short life span.